herquiloidehele/ivanbila.github.io/content/blog/how-developers-can-improve-ux/index.md

 |:--:|
 | *Google auto sign in processing* |

-On Android, Google allows users to sign-in or sign-up without leaving having to leave the application, by showing a modal of the list of accounts that the user setup in that device and wants to use in your application.
+On Android, Google allows users to sign-in or sign-up without having to leave the application, by showing a modal of the list of accounts that the user setup in that device and wants to use in your application.

 | ![android sign in](./android-sign-in.png) |
 |:--:|